starship-s/Open-WebUI-OpenRouter-pipe/MULTIMODAL_IMPLEMENTATION.md

 - SSRF-protected URLs (`_is_safe_url` guard)

 **Additional Features**:
+- **Streaming downloads**: Uses `httpx` streaming so only a bounded buffer is held in memory; aborts immediately if the running byte count or the `Content-Length` header exceeds the configured limit.
 - **Size limit**: Configurable via `REMOTE_FILE_MAX_SIZE_MB` valve (default: 50MB); automatically capped to Open WebUI's `FILE_MAX_SIZE` when RAG uploads are enabled
 - **Timeout**: Capped at 60 seconds per attempt to prevent hanging requests
 - **MIME type normalization**: `image/jpg` → `image/jpeg`